-2. You can reduce your chance of stroke by up to 27%
+- Changing your lifestyle can reduce your chance of stroke

 There are so many things you can do to lower your cholesterol, such as stopping smoking, exercising more, limiting alcohol consumption and eating less saturated fat.
 It’s encouraging to know that making even moderate changes can have a huge impact on your risk of heart disease and stroke.
-In fact, regular moderate exercise could reduce your chance of stroke by up to 27%.
-(2)
+In fact, simply introducing regular moderate exercise could reduce your cholesterol and lower your chance of stroke.

 Having high cholesterol isn’t always due to lifestyle choices.
-1 in every 200 to 1 in 500 people is born with Familial Hypercholesterolaemia (or FH).
+One in every 250 people is born with Familial Hypercholesterolaemia (FH).
 This condition runs in families and makes you more likely to have high levels of bad cholesterol (low density lipoproteins, LDL-C) in your blood.
-While it can lead to serious health problems, such as stroke, FH can be managed with regular medication.
-(3)
+While it can lead to serious health problems, such as stroke, FH can be managed with regular medication (2).

 Having high cholesterol usually has no symptoms.
 Which means it’s important to visit your doctor and get yours checked regularly.
-Young adults, over the age of 20, should have their cholesterol levels tested every 5 years.
-Men aged 45-65, and women aged 55 to 65, should be screened every 1 to 2 years.
-Then, you’ll be able to find out if you are within a healthy range and, if not, make a few changes to reduce your risk of stroke.
-(4)
+Young adults, over the age of 20, should have their cholesterol levels tested every five years.
+Men aged 45-65, and women aged 55 to 65, should be screened every one to two years.
+Then, you’ll be able to find out if you are within a healthy range and, if not, make a few changes to reduce your risk of stroke (3).

-How much you weigh is linked to your cholesterol levels and, in turn, your risk of developing certain conditions such as heart disease.
-Research shows that people who are obese or overweight may only need to lose 3-5% of body weight to reduce their ‘bad cholesterol’ and increase their ‘good cholesterol’.
-This means that a person who weighs 100 kg would only need to lose 3-5 kg in order to start making a difference.
-(5)
+How much you weigh is linked to your cholesterol levels and, in turn, your risk of developing certain conditions such as heart disease and stroke.
+Research shows that people who are obese or overweight may only need to lose 5 to 10% of their starting weight to reduce their ‘bad cholesterol’ and increase their ‘good cholesterol’.
+This means that a person who weighs 100kg would only need to lose 5 to 10kg in order to start making a difference (4).